-A. All properties are fitted with smoke detectors in the kitchen areas and smoke the lounge areas.
-You are kindly asked to inform the Independent Living Manager if you are going away
+A. We strongly advise that you install smoke detectors in your properties.
+You are kindly asked to inform the Independent Living Manager if you are going away.

 Will I be able to stay in my home as long as I choose?